INF1NUM/APKToolGUI/README.md

 # FAQ
 ##### Q: Can it be ported to other OS like Linux?
-A: Maybe, but it's not easy since Microsoft is dumb for not making it easy for .NET Core unlike Java's GUI
+A: Maybe, but it's not easy since Microsoft is dumb for not making it easy for .NET Core unlike Java's GUI which supports all supported platforms

 ##### Q: How to update Apktool?
 A: Download [Apktool.jar](https://github.com/iBotPeaches/Apktool/releases) and replace it on Resources folder